Sam Allardyce: Blackburn Rovers

 On 17 December 2008, Allardyce was appointed as manager of Blackburn Rovers on a three-year contract, succeeding Paul Ince, who left the club in 19th place with just three wins from 17 games.
 Allardyce's first game in charge was a 3–0 victory over Stoke City at Ewood Park three days later.
 This was the first game of a nine-game unbeaten run.
 He strengthened the team by spending £2 million on Sunderland winger El Hadji Diouf and brought in defender Gaël Givet on loan from Marseille.
 Allardyce finished his first season in charge with a 0–0 draw with West Bromwich Albion and a final league position of 15th.

 Blackburn were forced to sell talismanic Paraguay striker Roque Santa Cruz to Manchester City and defender Stephen Warnock to Aston Villa for a combined £21.5 million to balance the books.
 Allardyce was permitted to bring in defensive midfielder Steven Nzonzi from Amiens for £500,000, Croatia international forward Nikola Kalinić from Hajduk Split for £6 million, and Pascal Chimbonda from Tottenham Hotspur for £2.5 million.
 In the 2009–10 season, Blackburn reached the League Cup semi-final against Aston Villa, but lost over two legs.
 Blackburn remained mid-table for the duration of the season, and finished tenth with a final day victory away at Aston Villa.

 The club was put up for sale in the summer of 2010, and Allardyce was offered the job of managing Shabab Al-Ahli Dubai but could not secure permission to leave Blackburn without paying compensation to the club and so remained in charge at Ewood Park.
-Allardyce was later dismissed by new owners the Venky's on 13 December 2010, with Rovers placed 13th in the league.
+Allardyce was later dismissed by new owners the Venky family on 13 December 2010, with Rovers placed 13th in the league.
 He was replaced by one of his coaches, Steve Kean, whose agent Jerome Anderson was a highly influential figure with the Venky family.